o3de/o3de.org/content/docs/user-guide/programming/components/entity-activation-system.md

 //!
 Returns the current effective active state of the Entity. bool IsEffectivelyActive();
 ```

+As an example, one bit is already reserved for whether the entity itself should be active or not (explicitly), and another bit is reserved by the [Transform system](/docs/user-guide/components/reference/transform/) (which stores the parent/child relationships between entities).
+The transform system controls one of the bits in the bitset related to whether a parent is active or not.

+By using `Entity::SetEffectiveActiveLayerByTypeIndex` you toggle the entity's bit of your registered type's index.
+Using the example above you would have 2 bits "`11`", the first index (`0`) is the "Entity" type, and the second index (`1`) would be the "Parent" type.
+When an entity applies it's effective state, it will become effectively active if both bits are set active: "`11`", or effectively inactive if any one or both bits are set inactive: "`01`", "`10`", "`00`".

 ## Creating and Registering a Custom Activate Type
 Using the `AZ::EntityActiveSystemRequestBus`, you can get and handle the registration of Active Types and their index position on the entity's bit set.